( ⇪ Technology )

 With the exception of metatags and objects that specifically function otherwise, no physical objects impact cyberspace in any meaningful way.
 Similarly, most facets of cyberspace have no impact on the physical world.

-If any creature currently accessing cyberspace falls unconscious, is disconnected from cyberspace, or moves farther than 50ft away from all cyberspace access ports that are part of that cyberspace network, its avatar is instantly logged-out.
+If any creature currently accessing cyberspace falls unconscious, is disconnected from cyberspace, or moves farther than 50 feet away from all cyberspace access ports that are part of that cyberspace network, its avatar is instantly logged-out.